View all technologies

 While transactions are publicly recorded, identifying user information is not.
 For example, on the Bitcoin blockchain, only a user’s public address appears next to a transaction—making transactions confidential but not necessarily anonymous.

 Cryptocurrencies have increasingly struggled with intense periods of volatility, most of which stem from the decentralized system of which they are part.
 The lack of a central body means that cryptocurrencies are not legal tender, they are not regulated, there is little to no insurance if an individual’s digital wallet is hacked, and most payments are not reversible.
 As a result, cryptocurrencies are inherently speculative.
-In 2017, Bitcoin peaked at a price of nearly $20,000 per coin, but on average, it has been valued at about $7,000 per coin.
-Newer cryptocurrencies, such as Tether, have attempted to offset volatility by tying their market value to an external currency like USD or gold.
+In November 2021, Bitcoin peaked at a price of nearly $65,000 per coin, but crashed almost a year after following the collapse of FTX which led to a domino effect in the crypto sector.
+Prior to the crash new supposed ‘meme coins’ which gained popularity on social media were seeing substantial price increases as investors flocked to the new coins.
+The crash that followed led to increased attention to tightening regulatory control over cryptocurrency and trading.
+While some cryptocurrencies such as Tether, have attempted to offset volatility by tying their market value to an external currency like USD or gold.
 However, the industry overall has not yet reconciled how to maintain an autonomous, decentralized system with overall stability.

 Types of Cryptocurrencies